DCCA/aloha-project-v2/readme.md

 ## About

-This is project focused on creating a mobile-first web-page based on design specs.
+This is a project focused on creating a mobile-first web-page using design specs as a reference.
-Tha page also has a carousel that was made using Flickity (https://flickity.metafizzy.co/) and a add product featured made with basic vanilla javascript.
+Tha page also has a carousel that was build using [Flickity](https://flickity.metafizzy.co/) and a "add product" feature made with basic vanilla javascript.

 ## Technology